thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 25 June 2022
+### Daily Rundown on Sunday, 26 June 2022

-- The average temperature today is 18.73˚C;
+- The average temperature today is 18.72˚C;
-- With highs of 18.73˚C and lows of 9.86˚C.
+- With highs of 19.23˚C and lows of 8.2˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->